 The story of Joseph Smith’s arrest and trial for money digging was published in the Salt Lake Messenger in 1971, shortly after the records were discovered.
 More important than Smith’s conviction, however, is how the records confirm his involvement in for-profit treasure seeking immediately before bringing forth the Book of Mormon.
 Historian Dale Morgan wrote: “It is immaterial what the finding of the court was on the technical charge of being a disorderly person and an imposter, what is important is the evidence adduced, and its bearing on the life of Joseph Smith before he announced his claim to be a prophet of God” (Dale Morgan, Dale Morgan on the Mormons, Part 2, 1949–1970, 87).
 Hugh Nibley, a prominent LDS scholar, observed: “[I]f this court record is authentic it is the most damning evidence in existence against Joseph Smith” (Hugh Nibley, The Mythmakers, 142).

-Joseph Smith Sr.’s testimony at the trial framed his son’s money digging talents in religious themes, asserting that “both he and his son were mortified that this wonderful power which God had so miraculously given him should be used only in search of filthy lucre, or its equivalent in earthly treasures.”
+Joseph Smith Sr.’s testimony at the trial framed his son’s money digging enterprise in religious themes, asserting that “both he and his son were mortified that this wonderful power which God had so miraculously given him should be used only in search of filthy lucre, or its equivalent in earthly treasures.”
 He hoped the “son of Righteousness would someday illumine the heart of the boy, and enable him to see His will concerning him” (Morgan, On the Mormons, 195).

 While Joseph Jr.’s favorite brown seer stone lacked the ability to locate Spanish treasure for Stowell, and thereby save the family farm, the unassuming little rock would soon grant Smith the power to dictate the entire Book of Mormon that we know today.